-The consolidated financial statements are presented in Indian rupees, which is the functional currency of the parent company and the currency of the primary economic environment in which the entity operates.
-All financial information presented in Indian rupees has been rounded to the nearest million except share and per share data.
+The consolidated financial statements are presented in Indian rupees, which is the functional currency of the parent company and the currency of the primary economic

 (d) Use of estimates and judgement

 The preparation of consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.